SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects_V2.md

 ## Adapt Maven Dependencies <a name="maven"></a>
-To use the latest API exposed by SAP Java Buildpack version as of version `x.y.z` the dependencies declared in maven `pom.xml` need to be updated.
+To use the latest API exposed by SAP Java Buildpack version as of version `x.y.z` the dependency declared in maven `pom.xml` needs to be adapted.

 First make sure you have the following dependency defined in your pom.xml:
 ```xml